buerki/ngramprocessor/README.md

 N-Gram Processor (NGP)
 ======================

-*see the included manual_0.4.pdf for detailed information, including a tutorial*
+*see the included manual_0.6.pdf for detailed information, including a tutorial*

-DESCRIPTION
+### DESCRIPTION
 ***********

-The N-Gram Processor is a set of scripts and a Perl module allowing the creation and processing of n-gram lists out of text files. list.pl creates n-gram lists from text files, unify.pl combines several separate lists created by list.pl.
-Two shell script wrappers are also included: multi-list.sh which makes it convenient to create large numbers of lists and split-unify.sh which employs a splitting method to combine large numbers of lists more efficiently.
-The feature set of the N-Gram Processor is simple enough:
+The N-Gram Processor is a set of scripts and a Perl module allowing the creation and processing of n-gram lists out of text files.
+It features the following:

-- creation of word n-gram lists out of input text, with n-gram frequencies
+- creation of word n-gram lists out of input text, incl. frequencies
-- listing of document counts (in how many docs an n-gram occurs)
+- listing of document counts (in how many documents an n-gram occurs)
-- combination of large numbers of lists (of one n) into a single list
 - unicode support
-- support for processing of reasonably large corpora (depending on hardware)
+- support for processing of reasonably large (10 million words or more) corpora, given appropriately powerful hardware
 - support for processing of annotated corpora

 Please refer to the PDF-manual for a more detailed description.

-The NGP is based on code from two versions of the Ngram Statistics Package (NSP) by Ted Pedersen and collaborators (also known as Text::NSP).
-N-Gram Processor can be used for broadly the same purposes as the original NSP; the NGP differs from the NSP in the following areas:
+The codebase of the NGP is partly a branch of two versions of the Ngram Statistics Package (NSP) by Ted Pedersen and collaborators (also known as Text::NSP).
+The N-Gram Processor can be used for broadly the same purposes as the NSP – differences lie in the following areas:

 - support for unicode-encoded in- and output and multi-language awareness
 - generating document counts for n-grams
 - modifications to allow the processing of larger amounts of data

-The NGP does not include a statistics module (a key component of the original NSP), although NSP's statistics module can be used on output of the N-Gram Processor under certain conditions.
-Since NGP is otherwise completely separate from the NSP, both the NGP and the NSP can be installed on the same machine without causing conflicts.
+- no statistics module included (but compatible with the NSP's statistics module under certain conditions, see manual)

+The two software packages are otherwise completely separate, so both can be installed on the same machine without causing conflicts.

-N-Gram Processor was tested under MacOS X and Xubuntu Linux, but should work well on any platform that can run Perl code and bash shell code.
+N-Gram Processor was tested under MacOS X, Xubuntu Linux and the Cygwin environment under Windows (cf. <http://cygwin.org>).
+It should also work well on any other platform that can run Perl code and bash shell code.

-INSTALLATION
+### INSTALLATION
 ************

+#### Using the supplied installers (recommended):

+Double-clickable installers are provided for OS X, Xubuntu-Linux and the Cygwin environment under Windows.
+For other environments, please follow the manual installation instructions further down.

+###### OS X / Xubuntu

+Inside the `ngramprocessor_0.0` directory, double-click on `Xubuntu_installer` (for Xubuntu), `OSX_installer` (OS X).
+Follow the instructions of the installer.
+OS X might prompt users to install the command line tools – this is a free download from Apple and is needed to install the NGP.

+###### Windows

+The [Cygwin](cygwin.com) environment needs to be installed first.
+During the installation procedure for Cygwin, the following optional packages need to the installed:

+* 'bc' from the 'maths' category
+* 'make' from the 'devel' category
+* 'makemaker' from the 'perl' category
+* 'diffutils', 'ncurses' and  'cygutils-extra' from the 'utils' category

+A guide on how to install Cygwin is found [here](http://x.cygwin.com/docs/ug/setup-cygwin-x-installing.html).
+After Cygwin has been installed, double click on the `Cygwin_installer` or `Cygwin64_installer` (try both if one does not work) to start the installation process.

+#### Manual installation / other flavours of Linux

+1. open a Terminal window

+      OS X: in Applications/Utilities

+      Xbuntu Linux: via menu Applications>Accessories>Terminal

+      Cygwin: via the link on the Windows desktop to Cygwin Terminal
+2. drop the `install.sh` script (located inside the `ngramprocessor_0.0 directory`) onto the terminal window and press ENTER.
+This should start the installation process.

-To install, type the following commands in a terminal window while in the ngramprocessor directory:
+If an entirely manual installation is necessary, type the following commands into a terminal window while in the `ngramprocessor_0.0` directory:

 	perl Makefile.PL
 	make
 	make test
 	make install

-The last command requires administrative privileges, so it might need to be be run as `sudo make install`, for example on OS X. This installs the files in the standard locations.
+The last command requires administrative privileges, so it might need to be run as `sudo make install`, for example on OS X. This installs the files in the standard locations.
+The N-Gram Processor can then be launched from a terminal window by typing `NGP.sh` or by double-clicking on its icon (if the installers were used for installation).
 For more details, see the PDF-manual.

-The N-Gram Processor requires Perl version 5.12 or later and the shell scripts included require the bash shell.

-AUTHOR
+###AUTHOR
 ******
 Andreas Buerki, <buerkiA@cardiff.ac.uk>
 Authors of the N-gram Statistics Package (NSP), of which N-Gram Processor is a branch: (v1.09) Ted Pedersen, Satanjeev Banerjee, Amruta Purandare, Bridget Thomson-McInnes, Saiyam Kohli; (the v1.10 re-write) Bjoern Wilmsmann.

-SEE ALSO
+###SEE ALSO
 ********
 http://buerki.github.io/ngramprocessor/